An unconditionally energy stable and positive upwind DG scheme for the Keller-Segel model: Fully discrete scheme

 \end{remark}

-Furthermore, in order to preserve the positivity of the variable $v$ in our fully discrete scheme, we assume the following hypothesis. \begin{hyp} The mesh $\T_h$ is acute, i.e., the angles of the triangles of $T_h$ are less than or equal to $\pi/2$. \end{hyp}
+Furthermore, in order to preserve the positivity of the variable $v$ in our fully discrete scheme, we assume the following hypothesis. \begin{hypothesis} The mesh $\T_h$ is acute, i.e., the angles of the triangles of $T_h$ are less than or equal to $\pi/2$. \end{hypothesis}

-We give some examples, the meshes represented in Figure \ref{fig:representation_D_bar}, which satisfy both Hypotheses \ref{hyp:mesh_n} and \ref{hyp:mesh_acute}.
+We give some examples, the meshes represented in Figure~\ref{fig:representation_D_bar}, which satisfy both Hypotheses~\ref{hyp:mesh_n} and~\ref{hyp:mesh_acute}.

-\begin{theorem} Given the meshes represented in Figure \ref{fig:representation_D_bar} we can define $\mathcal{D}_e(T_h)$ for these meshes as follows
+\begin{theorem} Given the meshes represented in Figure~\ref{fig:representation_D_bar} we can define $\mathcal{D}_e(T_h)$ for these meshes as follows

-where $l$ is the length of the side of the highlighted squares of the mesh. \end{theorem} \begin{proof} We will only prove the case a) Mesh 1 since the case b) Mesh 2 is anologous.
+where $l$ is the length of the side of the highlighted squares of the mesh. \end{theorem} \begin{proof} We will only prove the case a) Mesh 1 since the case b) Mesh 2 is analogous.

-Observe Mesh 1 in Figure \ref{fig:representation_D_bar}.
+Observe Mesh 1 in Figure~\ref{fig:representation_D_bar}.
 The baricenter of the triangles $\triangle OAB$, $\triangle OBC$ and $\triangle OCD$ are, respectively $\frac{O+A+B}{3}$, $\frac{O+B+C}{3}$ and $\frac{O+C+D}{3}$.
 Hence, if we denote by $e_1$ the edge between $\triangle OAB$ and $\triangle OBC$ and by $e_2$ the edge between $\triangle OBC$ and $\triangle OCD$, then

 Now, since $l/\vert e_1\vert =1$ and $l/\vert e_2\vert=1/\sqrt{2}$, we can define $\mathcal{D}_e(\T_h)$ for any $e\in\Ehi$ as

 \end{proof}